Sauna Wood

 While Hemlock and Cedar are two of the most common wood types used in sauna, cedar is the superior choice.
 Cedar wood, specifically Western Red Cedar, outperforms Hemlock in a sauna when it comes to durability and longevity.
 Hemlock is more affordable than Cedar wood for saunas, however, it is not generally the preferred choice due to the length of time cedar will last.

-To the untrained eye, spotting the difference in Canadien Hemlock and Nordic White Spruce is actually very difficult.
+To the untrained eye, spotting the difference in Canadian Hemlock and Clear Western Red Cedar is actually very difficult.
 In fact, many sauna users will tell you that the only difference between hemlock and cedar is actually in color.
 Hemlock wood in sauna is a popular choice for good reason, price.

-Most of the sauna units or kits you’ll find online are constructed using hemlock wood, specifically Canadien Hemlock.
+Most of the sauna units or kits you’ll find online are constructed using hemlock wood, specifically Canadian Hemlock.

 What lasts longer in sauna, hemlock or cedar?